skadakar/garble/README.md

 # GARBLE

-Numberstation supporting PSK and OTP based data encryption over radio with speech synthisized audio.
+Numberstation supporting PSK and OTP based data encryption over radio with speech synthesized audio.
 Not true random, cannot be trusted for anything outside of fun and games.